Mark Fulton (loyalist): Loyalist Volunteer Force

 Fulton, as Wright's deputy, assumed effective control of the LVF when Wright was sent to the Maze Prison in March 1997, and his relationship with Kerr, who had relocated to the LVF's Portadown stronghold, soon ended.
 Fulton, who continued to advocate a closer alliance with the UDA, reasoned that the group would be more prepared to co-operate with the LVF if their dissident former brigadier was not involved and so before long Fulton and his cousin Gary, also a leading LVF member, began to threaten Kerr, resulting in the Kerr family fleeing to England.
 Not long after this, on 13 May, Fulton was said by McPhilemy to have been responsible for the abduction and murder of 61 year-old civil servant and GAA official Séan Brown, who was kidnapped in Bellaghy before being murdered in Randalstown.

 When Wright was shot dead by the INLA in December 1997, in a prison van while being taken to the Maze's visitor block, Fulton assumed control of the LVF.
 In the immediate aftermath he attempted to minimise local violence as youths sympathetic to Wright amassed on Portadown's loyalist estates preparing to riot in protest at the killing of their leader and local hero.
 Unlike Wright, Fulton had always been on good personal terms with UDA chief Johnny Adair as the two had socialized together on and off since the early 1990s.
 The alliance was sealed soon afterwards when Mark and Gary Fulton arrived at the Maze prison, ostensibly to visit a friend, but instead sat at Adair's table in the visiting room.
 Fulton was deeply affected by Wright's death, and reportedly spent many nights alone by his grave.

 The LVF published a magazine, Leading the Way.
 The special 1998 edition, commemorating Billy Wright, was edited by and written almost exclusively by Fulton.
 In an article, "Have Faith", he advised loyalists to refuse the notion of extending the hand of friendship to "those who are genetically violent, inherent in the Catholic Church, a church as sly as a fox and vicious as a tiger", citing historic examples of persecution of Protestants by Catholics.
 In May 1998, the LVF called a ceasefire.
 It was accepted by the Northern Ireland Office six months later.

 Rosemary Nelson killing

 Fulton was arrested in 1998 after shooting at an off-duty soldier in Portadown.
 He was heavily intoxicated at the time and sentenced to four years imprisonment.
-While he was out on compassionate leave in early 1999, he allegedly organised the killing of Catholic human rights lawyer Rosemary Nelson.
+While he was out on compassionate leave in early 1999, he allegedly organised the killing of Catholic lawyer Rosemary Nelson.
 During the Drumcree standoff, Nelson had represented the Catholic Portadown residents who opposed the Orange Order's march through the predominantly nationalist Garvaghy area.
 She was blown up by a car bomb on 15 March 1999 outside her home in Lurgan.
 The bomb was allegedly made by a man from the Belfast UDA but planted by Fulton's associates acting on his orders.